pvdmeulen/uktrade/README.md

 <!-- badges: end -->

-The goal of `uktrade` is to provide convenient wrapper functions for analysing HMRC data in R.
+The goal of `uktrade` is to provide convenient wrapper functions for loading HMRC data in R.

 ## Installation